Stivhussayn/Alx-pre_course/README.md

 # Alx-project-1
+Am now an Alx student
-This is my first practical assignment on Alx software engineering .
+ this is my first repository as a fullstack engineer.